DinoTools/python-overpy/docs/source/introduction.rst

 -----

 It is recommended to have a look at the documentation of the `Overpass API`_ before using OverPy.
-For more examples have a look at the :doc:`examples page <example.rst>` or in the examples directory.
+For more examples have a look at the :doc:`examples page <example>` or in the examples directory.

 .. code-block:: python